top of page

 Driving

 The traffic was never bad in the residential areas.
-It got a bit congested in Downtown, but there was also the St. Patrick’s Day Parade, so I believe that the traffic normally isn’t bad in St. Louis.
-At least not compared to Chicago or LA.
+It got a bit congested Downtown, but there was also the St. Patrick’s Day Parade, so I believe that the traffic normally isn’t too bad in St. Louis.

 Parking